Generating faster algorithms for d-Path Vertex Cover: Fundamental Definitions and Basic Observations

-In this paper we are going to assume that vertex sets of all graphs are finite subsets of $\N$, i.e., we have a set of all graphs.
+In this paper we are going to assume that vertex sets of all graphs are finite subsets of $\N$, the set of all non-negative integers, i.e., we have a set of all graphs.
 Furthermore, when adding a graph into a set of graphs, we only add the graph if none of the graphs already in the set is isomorphic to it.
 Similarly, when forming a set of graphs we only add one representative for each isomorphism class.
 Finally, when subtracting a graph from a set, we remove from the set all graphs isomorphic to it.

 For any nonempty finite set of connected graphs $\F$ we define the problem: